 This lens is sharp all the way out to the corners on full-frame (not just APS-C).
 Although it does not have internal stabilization, it integrates with Sony's 5-axis in-body image stabilization.

 This $729 lens replaces both the Sony 24-70 and 70-200mm lenses.
 While they have OSS (Optical Steady Shot) which further improves stabilization, they cost $2300 and $2800 respectively - and each of them is larger and heavier than the Tamron.
-Therefore I am happy to carry one small lightweight lens... and keep the money.
+Therefore you might be happier to carry one small lightweight lens... and keep the money.

 This lens is a very portable choice for travel and family photography, but I'm now using it for everything except macro shooting.
 You can see some sample images here.